bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 #### Style prop

 In HTML, the appearance of most elements can be altered using the `style` attribute.
 React supports a `style` prop, but it accepts an object, not a string.
-The style object has properties whose names are camel-case versions of their CSS counterparts: "font-style" becomes `fontStyle`.
+The style object has properties whose names are camel-case versions of their CSS counterparts.
+IE: "font-style" becomes `fontStyle`.

 ```tsx
 <p style={{ fontStyle: "italic" }}>